rphill26/Jury-Box/README.md

 ## Getting Started

 You must have two terminals open to run the app locally.
-One must be in the Jury-Box/jury-box-frontend directory, while the 2nd must be in the Jury-Box/server/src folder.
+One must be in the Jury-Box/frontend directory, while the 2nd must be in the Jury-Box/server/src folder.

-In the jury-box-frontend terminal, use yarn run relay
+In the frontend terminal, use
+yarn run relay
 to load in the schema from graphql to the frontend.